Migran99/IA-MUAR/README.md

 - You can configure some things in the Settings.py file.
 Usually it is recommended not to touch this.

+- You can choose the level of dificulty you want for the IA at the begining of the game

 - Run the `CONECTA4.py` script